 - Each individual team member represents an integral component of the transdisciplinary effort and contributes significantly to the overall effort

 - Potential to develop novel transdisciplinary research (e.g., see NSF) that will lead to a competitive proposal for external funding

 - Sustainability of collaborative research among team members

 - Commitment to promoting transdisciplinary research at TTU

 - Commitment to participate in TRA events, such as inaugural meetings and any other activities to be scheduled

-Applications will be reviewed by a committee appointed by the OVPR.
+Applications were reviewed by a committee appointed by the OVPR.

 Applications must include:

 - Team Name

 - Team members: (Name, colleges, departments, contact information, and CV) Description of specific roles, activities, and percent effort of each team member (250 words)